 It is a small description of what was changed in the system event.

 It only gets populated for certain actions and indicates what is being changed.
-Most of these are user changes.
-For example, when a user is suspended, locked status is reset, MFA A method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence. is enabled/disabled, or password updated
+Most of these are user changes (for example, when a user is suspended, a locked status is reset, MFA A method of access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge, possession, and inherence. is enabled or disabled, or a password is updated.

 Click the icon to bookmark an item for quick access.
 Clicking the icon on the secondary menu shows the bookmarked items and provides links to them.